vatel/scala-akka-monitoring/README.md

 = Further ideas =

+- test on real projects
-1) JMX control - start/stop via JMX, change settings via JMX
+- add JMX control - start/stop via JMX, change settings via JMX

-2) publish monitoring data via JMX - not sure whether it is good or bad...
+- publish monitoring data via JMX - not sure whether it is good or bad...

-3) filter (inclusion/exclusion) for actors
+- filter (inclusion/exclusion) for actors

-4) support for several ActorSystems at once
+- support for several ActorSystems at once

 5) play with AspectJ to implement something similar to Typesafe Console but without GUI